 Since I was a kid I’ve been obsessed with tiny things—tiny animal figurines, tiny dishes, tiny bugs, tiny details in a design of a carpet or a tapestry.
-I noticed things that other people didn’t notice, and even if they did, they didn’t seem to give much thought or appreciation.
+I notice things that other people don’t notice, and even if they do, they don’t seem to give much thought or appreciation.
 I often gave inanimate objects personalities and human characteristics and I associated numbers and colors with different genders.
-My eccentric ways of thinking and behaving became solely known to me as “weird.”
+My eccentric ways of thinking and behaving became known to me as “weird.”

 I was informally diagnosed by an OT as being on the autism spectrum at 28 years old and formally diagnosed at age 30.
 The diagnosis didn’t come as a surprise to me, but it was a validation of this part of my identity and my struggles.
 For a long time I searched for reasons why specific things didn’t seem to work for me (such as talk therapy), why I am seemingly stand-offish to new people, why it takes me awhile to adjust to change or to shift from one task to another.
 The diagnosis began to tap into this.